 Perhaps you've heard of the Womens Air Force Service Pilots (WASPS)?
 But have you ever heard of female fighter pilot Cecil “Teddy” Kenyon?
 Along with two other women, Teddy was selected as part of publicity act for the Civil Air Corps.
 Despite being exceptional pilots these lady flyers were showcased to the public in their full flight gear with perfect lipstick advertising a variety of products including Camel cigarettes.
 Hmm...

 3. The Wannabe Princess

 The saga of Anastasia Romanov is not a new one but it is a fun one to revisit.
 One of my favorite websites, Messy Nessy Chic did a recent post summarizing the possible survival, escape and claimed reappearance of the Russian Grand Duchess.

 Read More on Messy Nessy Chic

 4. Early Photos of America's Western Frontier

-I never tire of photos of the American west.
-These photos taken by Timothy O'Sullivan between 1867 and 1874 are probably the earliest photos of seen of this area.
+I never tire of photos of the American West.
+These photos taken by Timothy O'Sullivan between 1867 and 1874 are probably the earliest photos seen of this area.
 My favorite photo has to be the one directly below.
 It's Timothy's traveling darkroom wagon being pulled by four mules!
 How cool is that!?

 Found on Flashbak